HarriAlasi/StlHandler/README.md

 $wgTrustedMediaFormats[] = "application/sla";
 ```

-to some new line in *LocalSettings.php* inside php-tags.
+to some new line in *LocalSettings.php* (located in root folder of your installation) inside php-tags.

 - Add the following line
 ```